open-sdg/jekyll-open-sdg-plugins/README.md

 * icon (the URL of that goal's icon)
 * short (the short version of the goal name, translated)

-The following variables can be used on all pages:
+The following variables can be used on ALL pages:

-* Goals : Array of goals
+* goals : Array of goals
-* Targets : Array of targets
+* targets : Array of targets
-* Indicators : Array of indicators
+* indicators : Array of indicators
+* baseurl: A page-specific version of site.baseurl, taking language into account
+* language: The language code for the current page
+* language_public: The "public" language code, which may be different from the language code.
+* t: A hash of all the compiled translations in the current language

 The following variables can be used on all indicator pages:

-* Goal : the current goal
+* goal : the current goal
-* Target : the current target
+* target : the current target
-* Indicator : the current indicator
+* indicator : the current indicator

 The following variables can be used on all goal pages:

-* Goal : the current goal
+* goal : the current goal

 Examples of usage:

 Printing titles for all available indicators in Goal 2:
 ```
-{% assign indicators = page.Indicators | where: "goal_number", "2" %}
+{% assign indicators = page.indicators | where: "goal_number", "2" %}
 {% for indicator in indicators %}
   {{ indicator.name }}
 {% endfor %}